Khairpur: Climate

 Khairpur has a hot desert climate (Köppen climate classification BWh), characterised by extremely hot and hazy summers with warm winters.
 Khairpur is known for its extremely hot summers, and was described as the hottest city in British India.
 Wind speed is low throughout the year, and sunshine is abundant.
-Summer temperatures regularly surpass 50 °C. Dry heat is experienced starting April to early June until the Monsoon season starts to arrive.
+Summer temperatures regularly surpass 50 °C. Dry heat is experienced starting from April to early June until the Monsoon season starts to arrive.
 Monsoons in Khairpur are not very wet, but bring high dew points, resulting in high heat indices.
 Monsoons recede by September, but it is not until late October that the short lived autumn season is experienced before the onset of the region's cool winters.
 The average annual rainfall of Khairpur is 87.6 mm and mainly occurs in the monsoon season.
 The highest annual rainfall ever is 375 mm, recorded in 1978 and the lowest annual rainfall ever is 0 mm in 1941.

 Demographics

+Population

+According to 2023 census, Khairpur had a population of 191,044.
 At the 1998 census, the population of the city of Khairpur was 102,188 having increased from 61,447 at the 1981 census.
 The city had an estimated population of 127,857 in 2006.

+Languages

+According to ((2023 Pakistani census)) around 95.9% percent spoke Sindhi, 1.5% Urdu, 1.5 percent Baloch and 1.1% percent others such as brahuis,Saraikis etc.